Factbox-Trump's tariffs and threatened trade actions

 A cornerstone of Trump's vision includes a phased rollout of universal tariffs on all U.S. imports.

-Last month, Trump tasked his economics team with devising plans for reciprocal tariffs on every country that taxes U.S. imports, as well as to counteract non-tariff barriers such as vehicle safety rules that exclude U.S. autos, and value-added taxes that increase their cost.
+Trump had tasked his economics team with devising plans for reciprocal tariffs on every country that taxes U.S. imports and to counteract non-tariff barriers such as vehicle safety rules that exclude U.S. autos, as well as value-added taxes that increase their cost.

 SPECIFIC COUNTRIES